-Regional Hospice and Palliative Care of Danbury, CT is known state-wide for its pediatric hospice services.
+Regional Hospice of Danbury, CT is known state-wide for its pediatric hospice services.
 As with traditional hospice, care is provided wherever the patients reside.
-Most frequently, this is in the comfort of their own homes, but it can also be provided at Regional Hospice and Palliative Care’s Center for Comfort Care and Healing, an in-patient hospice unit in Danbury, CT.
+Most frequently, this is in the comfort of their own homes, but it can also be provided at Regional Hospice’s Center for Comfort Care and Healing, an in-patient hospice unit in Danbury, CT.
 At home, nurses visit the patients weekly – or more – to offer nursing visits, symptom management, medication adjustments, durable medical equipment, and support.
 They also act a conduit to the other medical services offered under the hospice benefit including home health aides to help with personal care needs of the child, social work, spiritual care and trained hospice volunteers who provide support to the patients and their families.
 These care needs are so important, especially when a patient does not have a large support network nearby.

 Earlier this year, Chris saw something special in Regional Hospice nurse David Marcus and began training him to help take on a new role in “ped”s.
 David, a 39-year-old Fairfield resident, who pursued nursing after a 9-year stint as an earth and space science teacher, was uniquely qualified to work with pediatric patients and their families.
 For the past six months, David has worked under the tutelage of Chris, learning the intricacies of working with pediatric patients and their families – or as he simply describes it – working with kids.
 David has found it rewarding working with families and seeing how they cope in these situations.
 He sees his role as a guide to help families get through the most difficult times in their lives.